 The European Economic Community is promoting the first European power project based on the solar tower principle.

-The European Economic Community is promoting the first European power project based on the solar tower principle.
+Background: The European Economic Community is promoting the first European power project based on the solar tower principle.
 A functioning solar power station will go into operation in southern Italy in early 1981 and, as an experimental facility, will supply one megawatt of electrical energy.
 The EEC is providing half of the total of some 130 million U.S. dollars that will be needed to finance the project.

 SYNOPSIS: Energy for planet earth from outer space is one idea.
 West German engineer Dr. Krafft-Ehrike figured out a method of using solar power stations in space that could supply the earth with power.
 Hollow mirrors concentrate the rays of the sun, heating a gas.
 The gas drives generators which produce electric power, which is then beamed to earth via microwaves.